WinterSunset95/Vid-Dwlder/README.md

 # About
 * An all-in-one video download tool<br>
 * Uses <a href='https://github.com/ytdl-org/youtube-dl'>youtube-dl</a>.
-* Available for termux and debian based systems
+* Available for termux and most linux systems
 <br><br>
 # Goals
 ✅ Download videos using url<br>